Galaxy S22 uses navigation buttons by default. But you can easily switch to Galaxy S22 navigation gestures.

 Galaxy S22 navigation gestures vs navigation buttons: when to switch?

-Such an old-school navigation system actually is very popular among some smartphone users, including some long-time users who care more about getting the job done than fancy methods.
+Such an old-school navigation system is actually very popular among some smartphone users, including some long-time users who care more about getting the job done than fancy methods.

 But the trend for system navigation in Android and iOS is in gestures, not buttons.
 Android Pie (Android 9) ditched the navigation buttons and partially switched to navigation gestures.
 Full-screen gestures were kicked in with Android 10.